Outside of Miami court where Trump will appear, media so far outnumber protesters

 “We never abandon our amigos — those who love this country and our liberty,” he added, highlighting the former president’s staunch opposition to Cuba’s communist government.

-Some came to counter the Trump supporters.
-Jack Kaplan, 68, drove two hours from Ft Pierce, where the judge assigned to the case is based.
-Toting a copy of the indictment affixed to a clipboard, and a sign reading “Trump is Toast,” the retired car dealer said he’ll celebrate with a $1,400 bottle of Mouton Rothschild red wine if the former president is locked away.
+Others came to counter the Trump supporters.
+Jack Kaplan, 68, drove two hours from Ft Pierce.
+Toting a copy of the indictment affixed to a clipboard and a sign reading “Trump is Toast,” the retired car dealer said he’ll celebrate with a $1,400 bottle of Mouton Rothschild red wine if the former president is locked away.

 “I’ve already got the bottle sitting in my wine cooler,” said Kaplan as a Trump supporter carrying a sign reading “Keep America Great” walked by.
 “I’m going to have a big party.”

+As the Trump supporters boarded the buses for the trip, which originally had been planned to accommodate four busloads of people, a lone woman, Danette Chialtas, shouted at them, calling them traitors for supporting Trump.

+“He’s being tried on espionage charges, and they are enabling it,” Chialtas said, pointing to the buses.

+Associated Press reporter Michael Schneider contributed from Orlando.
 Burnett reported from Chicago.